-The EC will endeavour to provide 9 days prior notice of the requirement for weekly energy savings and any increase in the weekly savings target.
+The SO will endeavour to provide 9 days prior notice of the requirement for weekly energy savings and any increase in the weekly savings target.

-The EC will consult with the System Operator and then specify the energy savings target to be enforced for a specific region for a specific time-frame.
+The SO will then specify the energy savings target to be enforced for a specific region for a specific time-frame.

-The EC is responsible for general media advertising of the need to conserve electricity and the impending rolling outages when they are requested.
+The SO is responsible for general media advertising of the need to conserve electricity and the impending rolling outages when they are requested.

-If Waipa plans to issue a pubic message related to rolling outages then this will be sent to the EC for review before being released.
-Any such communication will give a time for response from the EC, so as their feedback can be included before Waipa issues the message to the public.
+If Waipa plans to issue a pubic message related to rolling outages then this will be sent to the SO for review before being released.
+Any such communication will give a time for response from the SO, so as their feedback can be included before Waipa issues the message to the public.